 As a reminder, a personal statement is usually a requirement for undergraduate university applications that necessitates a description of who you are as a person and what you have to offer the academic community.
 A PS generally describes how your personality, traits, skills, talents and experiences have shaped who you are today.
 A statement of intent focuses mainly on what you intend to do, hence the different names attributed to statement: “intent” and “purpose”.
 Instead of focusing on who you are, the point is to relate your personal information to your career, scientific, academic or research approach/method.

-Statement of Interest Sample – Tips!
+Statement of Interest Samples – Tips!

-Working with a statement of interest sample should be simple as long as you keep the following rules in mind:
+Working with a statement of interest sample letter should be simple as long as you keep the following rules in mind:

 - Never copy a statement of interest you find and replace the words to fit your personal information!